svenhsia/Entropic-Wasserstein-Embedding/README.md

 6. The visualization results are in ```Visualization.ipynb```.

 # A small comment
-We *define* a KL-distance in this project, and experimental results demonstrate that in some aspect, this *distance* shows some advantages compared with the others distances.
+We *define* a KL-distance in this project, and experimental results demonstrate that in some aspects, this *distance* shows some advantages compared with the others.
 However, please be informed that the Kullback-Leibler divergence should not be treated as a **distance** (violation of symmetry and triangle inequality).